jfb-h/synthetic-tourism/documents/papers/main.typ

 #show: template.with(
   title: [
-    // Tourism magnet or money sink?
-Measuring the impact of the \ Elbphilharmonie in Hamburg

-    // Does Exceptional Architecture Boost Local Tourism?
-A Case Study of Hamburg’s Elbphilharmonie
-    // Local Tourism Impact of Exceptiona// l Architecture: The Case of Hamburg’s Elbphilharmonie

-    Exceptional Architecture and Local Tourism Impact: \ A Synthetic Control Study of Hamburg's Elbphilharmonie
+    Exceptional Architecture and Local Tourism Impact: \ A Synthetic Control Study of Hamburg's Elbphilharmonie ],

-    // Exceptional Architecture and Tourism Growth: A Case Study of Hamburg’s Elbphilharmonie

-    // The local impact of exceptional architecture on tourism: \ A synthetic control study of the Elbphilharmonie in Hamburg

-    // A synthetic control study of the Elbphilharmonie's  \ touristic impact in Hamburg

-    // Hitting All the Right Notes?
-The Regional Impact of the Elbphilharmonie’s Exceptional Architecture on Tourism in Hamburg

-    // A Symphony for Tourism?
-The Regional Tourist Impact of Exceptional Architecture: A Synthetic Control Analysis of Hamburg’s Elbphilharmonie

-    // A Symphony for Tourism?
-The Elbphilharmonie’s Architectural Impact on Hamburg‘s Visitor Economy

-    // Tourism in Harmony: The Elbphilharmonie’s Role in Shaping Hamburg’s Visitor Economy

-    // Building Tourism: Regional Effects of the Elbphilharmonie’s Exceptional Architecture in Hamburg

-    // Tourism, exceptional architecture, and the COVID-19 aftermath: A synthetic control analysis of the Elbphilharmonie’s impact in Hamburg

-    // Iconic Architecture and Regional Tourism: Assessing the Elbphilharmonie’s Influence with Synthetic Control Methods

-  ],

   authors: (